-One of the first things you should check if your earphones stop working is whether its actually an earphone problem or an audio jack problem.
+One of the first things you should check if your earphones stop working is whether it’s an earphone problem or an audio jack problem.
 Plug them into another device to check if they work, and you’ll be able to find which one is the culprit.

 7 Easy Methods To Clean Earbuds

 Brush the earbuds in gentle, circular motions.
 The bristles should be long and narrow enough to penetrate inside the holes of the earbuds.
-But be careful not to brush too hard or too much or the soft covering of the wire will peel off, leaving the wire open to external damage.
+But be careful not to brush too hard or too much—the soft covering of the wire will peel off, leaving the wire open to external damage.
 Don’t overdo it unless you want your earphones to look like they were scrubbed to oblivion!

 2. Deep Clean

 Fill up a basin with a mild solution of water and soap.
 Use a soft, cotton cloth and dampen it with the solution.
-Get out as much of the moisture as possible, since too much water on earbuds could cause obvious damage to the electrical components.
+Squeeze out as much moisture as possible, since too much water on earbuds could cause damage to the electrical components.

 Wipe the earbuds thoroughly, especially the parts you insert in the entrance of your ears.
 Dry them with a soft, dry cloth.
 Take care to keep your hands dry as well, we don’t want any mini electrical accidents!